EUROYoung/euroyoung.github.io/_pages/napoli.md

 Please submit your abstract __no later than April 15, 2025__.
 All submissions will be reviewed by members of the scientific committee.
 Notification of the decision of the referees will be sent to the corresponding author by April 25, 2025.

+__Priority will be given to early-career researchers affiliated with institutions within EURO.__

 ## Template
 You can download the template HERE.